 Atmospheric, provides opportunities for roleplaying, interaction, plot hooks, betrayal and doom.
 These are the encounters that a good hex crawl sandbox is made of.

-We close off with a short description of life on Carcosa, which is more or less like i outlined above.
-Some of it can be implied from the setting, but its nice to have it spelled out.
+We close off with a short description of life on Carcosa, which is more or less like I outlined above.
+Some of it can be implied from the setting, but it’s nice to have it spelled out.
 The pointers to meso-american bronze age cultures and the tribes of skull island are very helpful.
-This section is useful.
+This section is useful and I approve its inclusion in the new edition.
 I will not discuss the random tables or the random robot generation because there is not much to say.
 It neither elevates nor lowers the work in question, instead it is fully functional and does what it needs to do.

 It also seems I am not the only one who loves Carcosa.
 A mysterious individual by the name of Crussdaddy keeps a fan made blog about it, and some of his fan material is very good, easily on par with the original.
 HERE one can gaze upon it.
 This individual was inspired by Carcosa, its pre-raggi shitty version, and he wrote material about it.
 Let’s see Red and Pleasant Land inspire this level of devotion.